jfaithedu/nfc/backend/modules/nfc/TAG_COMPATIBILITY.md

 3. **Block restrictions**: Some blocks (like sector trailers or manufacturer blocks) cannot be written to.
    - Solution: Only write to data blocks, typically blocks 4-7, 8-11, etc., but not blocks 3, 7, 11, etc. (which are sector trailers).

+## Write Protection and Lock Bits

+The NTAG215 tags have several types of write protection:

+1. **Factory write protection**: Manufacturer data in pages 0-4 is permanently read-only.

+2. **Static lock bytes**: Pages 2-3 contain lock bits that can permanently protect the first 16 pages from being written to.

+3. **Dynamic lock bytes**: In page 130, can lock any page in user memory.

+4. **Password protection**: Pages 133-134 can enable password authentication for writing.

+If you encounter write errors only, but reads work fine, your tag may have some form of write protection enabled.
+This is detected automatically and reported as "Tag appears to be read-only or write-protected".

 ## Recommended NFC Tags

 For best compatibility:

-1. **NTAG213/215/216**: Good general-purpose tags without authentication requirements.
+1. **NTAG215**: 504 bytes user memory, now specially supported by this implementation.
+2. **NTAG213/216**: Similar to NTAG215 with 144 bytes/888 bytes of user memory respectively.
-2. **MIFARE Ultralight**: Similar to NTAG, with simple access.
+3. **MIFARE Ultralight**: Similar to NTAG, with simple access.
-3. **MIFARE Classic 1K**: Widely supported, but requires proper authentication.
+4. **MIFARE Classic 1K**: Widely supported, but requires proper authentication.

 ## Testing Tag Compatibility